The Dream Lover: A Novel

 Despite her many novels, today most probably remember Sand as a rebel of sorts, a woman who lived for the most part on her own terms (not easy for a woman to do in mid-19th century France), who, from time to time, dressed as man, who drank and smoked with the best of them, and who took many lovers, always in search of a true love and always disappointed.

-Berg for most of the book alternates between Sand’s growing up in provincial Nohant, where her grandmother raised her in the absence of her mother, and her maturation as a person and writer in Paris, against her life, work, and lovers in 1830s Paris.
+Berg for most of the book alternates between Sand’s growing up in provincial Nohant, where her grandmother raised her in the absence of her mother, and her maturation as a person and writer in Paris, these alternated against her life, work, and lovers in 1830s Paris.
 Berg focuses on Sand’s reason for life: her quest for love.
 In particular, Berg imagines the rumored but never proved love Sand had for and consummated with Marie Dorval.
 In a novel that sort of ambles along without, sorry to say, nearly the life and spirit Sand possessed, this fictionalized love affair and aftermath gives readers the passion and heat they might expect from someone in love with love.
 None of the other affairs covered come close to this one in the book.

 Berg handles the settings and the social and legal constraints placed upon women forcefully, serving to highlight just how bold Sand was, and how many of the time would have found her behavior shocking.
 In conjunction with showing Sand living as much as she could by her own lights, Berg portrays Sand as thinking woman being, to a degree, their own enemies and complicit in their second-class status.